georgethedeveloper77/30Days-of-React/Projects/books/README.md

 ?
 Do you want to use an AWS profile?
 Yes
 ?
 Please choose the profile you want to use georgethedeveloper77

+# amplify add auth
+Using service: Cognito, provided by: awscloudformation The current configured provider is Amazon Cognito.
+ Do you want to use the default authentication and security configuration?
+Default configuration
+ Warning: you will not be able to edit these selections.
+ How do you want users to be able to sign in?
+Username Do you want to configure advanced settings?
+No, I am done.

+5. # amplify add storage
+?
+Please select from one of the below mentioned services: Content (Images, audio, video, etc.)
+?
+Please provide a friendly name for your resource that will be used to label this category in the pro
+ject: BookImages
+?
+Please provide bucket name: smartbooksd676574327a14bd69ae685af0d87f43f
+?
+Who should have access: Auth and guest users
+?
+What kind of access do you want for Authenticated users? create/update, read, delete ?
+What kind of access do you want for Guest users? read ?
+Do you want to add a Lambda Trigger for your S3 Bucket?
+No

+6. # amplify add function
+?
+Select which capability you want to add: Lambda function (serverless function) ?
+Provide a friendly name for your resource to be used as a label for this category in the project: pr ocessPayment
+?
+Provide the AWS Lambda function name: processPayment ?
+Choose the runtime that you want to use: NodeJS
+?
+Choose the function template that you want to use: Hello World ?
+Do you want to access other resources in this project from your Lambda function?
+No ?
+Do you want to invoke this function on a recurring schedule?
+No ?
+Do you want to configure Lambda layers for this function?
+No ?
+Do you want to edit the local lambda function now?
+No
+7. #  amplify add function
+?
+Select which capability you want to add: Lambda function (serverless function) ?
+Provide a friendly name for your resource to be used as a label for this category in the project: cr eateOrder
+?
+Provide the AWS Lambda function name: createOrder
+?
+Choose the runtime that you want to use: NodeJS
+?
+Choose the function template that you want to use: Hello World
+8. #
+9. #
+10. #